top of page

 Thrush

-Thrush is a yeast organism that can take over the baby's mouth as well causing sore nipples and pain in your breasts
+Thrush is a yeast organism that can take over the baby's mouth as well causing sore nipples and pain in your breasts.
+If you have been treated with antibiotics, you may be more susceptible to thrush (also known by Candida, yeast).

-As with most breastfeeding concerns, it can be helpful to speak with a Lactation Consultant.
+As with most breastfeeding concerns, it is always helpful to speak with a Lactation Consultant.
 Our Wellspring Lactation consultants are here to help, offering virtual and in-home consults to address any of your questions and concerns.

 .